lqlee/languageSpeed/README.md

 If we care about the dot product calculation only, the Java seems No 1 (10 < 17 < 20).

-## Update
+## Updates
-after review the video again, I found the issue why numpy version is not faster, because I do not convert the arrays with numpy.
+After review the video again, I found the issue why the numpy version is not faster, because I did not convert the arrays with numpy.
-After conversion, numpy version becomes No 1 (dot product only), even faster than Java.
+After conversion, the numpy version becomes No 1 (dot product only), even faster than Java (6 < 9).

 ```
  $ make run